sheosumit/URL_Shortener/README.md

 URL_Shortener
 =============

-A php based url shoetener.
+A php based url shortener.
 Made for internship project of  purplle.com